 A Pneumocystis jiroveci

 B Listeria monocytogenes

 H Influenza A virus

-A 9-year-old girl has complained of difficulty breathing for the past week.
-Her vital signs include T 37.9 C, P 80/minute, RR 25/minute, and BP 110/60 mm Hg.
+An 11-year-old girl has experienced dyspnea for the past 2 weeks.
+Her temperature is 37.3°C, pulse 85/minute, respiratory rate 30/minute, and blood pressure 110/60 mm Hg.
 On physical examination, her lung fields are clear to auscultation.
 Her heart rate is regular and no murmurs or gallops are heard.
-A chest radiograph shows prominent hilar lymphadenopathy along with a 1 cm peripheral right lung nodule in the middle lobe.
-No infiltrates or masses are present.
+A chest radiograph shows prominent hilar lymphadenopathy along with a 1 cm peripheral right middle lobe nodule.
+No infiltrates are present.
 A sputum gram stain shows normal flora and routine bacterial culture reveals no pathogens.
 Which of the following conditions is she most likely to have?

 A Hypersensitivity pneumonitis

 C Bronchial carcinoid tumor

 On the 11th postoperative day following a radical prostatectomy for adenocarcinoma, a 70-year-old man is recovering uneventfully.
 He then ambulates to the bathroom, but upon returning to his bed he suddenly becomes extremely dyspneic and diaphoretic, with chest pain, palpitations, and a feeling of panic.
 Which of the following post-operative pulmonary complications has he most likely developed?